Simone Biles is making her Olympic comeback. Here's what's ahead for the Team USA gymnastics great.

 What records could Simone Biles break in Paris?

-In Paris, Biles could break the record for the most Olympic gold medals earned by an American gymnast.
-The current record holder is Anton Heida, with five gold medals.
-Biles, who has four golds, would need to win two gold medals to beat that.
+In Paris, the team gold helped Biles tie the record for the most Olympic gold medals earned by an American gymnast, besting is Anton Heida, who has five gold medals.
+Biles, who had four golds going into the Games, would need to win an individual gold medal to beat that.

-However, Biles needs just one medal to surpass Shannon Miller to become the most decorated American Olympic gymnast.
-Miller and Biles each have seven Olympic medals of any color.
+However, Biles needed just one medal to surpass Shannon Miller to become the most decorated American Olympic gymnast, which she did Tuesday.
+Miller and Biles each had seven Olympic medals of any color going into the games.

-The 27-year-old could also set a record as the oldest female American gymnast to win an Olympic gold medal in gymnastics.
-That record is currently held by Aly Raisman, who won two gold medals in 2016 when she was 22 years old.
+The 27-year-old also set a record as the oldest female American gymnast to win an Olympic gold medal in gymnastics.
+That record was held by Aly Raisman, who won two gold medals in 2016 when she was 22 years old.

 Biles might also set a record outside the gymnastics world.
 If she takes home a whopping five gold medals in Paris, she can break the record for most gold medals taken home by any female American athlete.
 Swimmer and eight-time gold medal winner Jenny Thompson currently holds the record.